Skip to main content

 James Walker was a colonial resident of Bath County, North Carolina who settled near the Neuse River.
 In Bath, he and several other colonists submitted a petition requesting the colony's support against a group of American Indians who opposed… Read More

-James Walker served as a Captain of the artillery during the War of Regulation.
-On 21 April 1771 he received a payment from General James Moore on behalf of a relative named… Read More
+James Walker served as a Captain of the North Carolina militia during the War of Regulation.
+On 21 April 1771, he received a payment on behalf of a relative named Ann Walker who made haversacks for the… Read More

 Jesse C. Walker was born in North Carolina on September 22, 1882.
 Walker was an army deserter who shot and killed the sheriff of Brunswick County, North Carolina in November 1908.
 He was then incarcerated, spending a short stint of his thirty-… Read More